arkalim/kindle-to-notion/README.md

 - Get your Notion API key at https://www.notion.so/my-integrations and create a new **internal integration**.
 ![](/resources/images/book-highlights-integration.png)
-- Go to your Notion dashboard and add the integration you just created to your Book database.
+- Go to your Notion dashboard.
+Navigate to the Books database.
+Click on **Share** in the top right hand corner and invite the integration you just created.
 ![](/resources/images/adding-integration-to-database.png)
 - Copy the link to the Notion books database and extract the Database Id as shown below
   ```